dodo-foundation/linux-learns/scp_command.md

 scp home/Desktop/sample_example.txt remote ip:/home/remote_dir/

 ```
-In this case ill transfer a **backup** folder in localhost to server
+In this scenario, I'll move a localhost **backup** folder to the server side.

 ```bash